vc-yang/vc-yang.github.io/index.md

 ---

 <img style="float: left; margin: 0px 30px 30px 0px;" src="../files/vcyang_photo_1708.jpg" width = "200"/>
 I am a Ph.D. candidate in Applied Mathematics at Northwestern University.
 I use mathematical tools to uncover the simplicity behind complex phenomena of human society.
 Some topics of my work include crimes in cities and polarization of political parties.
 My approach is to build mechanistic models from first principles and to confront them with real-world data.
 I work closely with social scientists, physicists, and mathematicians.
+In fall 2018, I will join the [Santa Fe Institute](https://www.santafe.edu) as an Omidyar Fellow.

 Outside of academics, I enjoy dance, photography, and Aikido.
 I was the founding president of [NuTango](http://nutango.wix.com/nutango), Northwestern University's Argentine Tango Club.
 I was also the 2016-17 president of Society for Industrial and Applied Mathematics Northwestern Chapter.